• About Us

 Instead of roasting under a broiler, you can also grill the veggies on a grilling rack, over direct high heat, for about 10 minutes, turning every now and then, until nicely browned and charred in spots.
 You could also use a heavy-duty skillet, such as a cast-iron skillet.
 Heat the skillet over high heat and toast the veggies until softened and brown in spots, about 5 to 8 minutes.

-The salsa will keep covered in the fridge for up to 7 to 10 days.
-It freezes beautifully up to 2 months.
+The salsa will keep covered in the fridge for up to 5 to 7 days.
+It freezes for up to 2 months.

 It’s great served chilled or room temp, but also warmed.